 Powerline uses several special glyphs to get the arrow effect and some custom symbols for developers.
-This requires that you either have a symbol font or a patched font on your system.
-Your terminal emulator must also support either patched fonts or fontconfig for Powerline to work properly.
+This requires having either a symbol font or a patched font installed in the system.
+Used application (e.g. terminal emulator) must also either be configured to use patched fonts (in some cases even support it because custom glyphs live in private use area which some applications reserve for themselves) or support fontconfig for powerline to work properly with powerline-specific glyphs.

-You can also enable 24-bit color support if your terminal emulator supports it (see the terminal emulator support matrix).
+24-bit color support may be enabled if used terminal emulator supports it (see the terminal emulator support matrix).